marcuwynu23/stgen-cli/README.md

 # stgen-cli
-a commandline tool or a program use to generate static html file with
+a commandline tool for generate static html file

 ## How to generate html file
 ```python stgen-cli.py index.html```